yakovgavryushov/proj66---booklist-api/README.md

 1. download or clone the repo;
 2. open a terminal;
-3. get to the file location in terminal;
+3. get to the folder location in terminal;
 4. call "npm init" in terminal;
 5. then call "npm run start" in terminal'
 6. and then go to the page "localhost:4000" in any of your browsers;